Oshoala stars as Barcelona set new record

-Oshoala hits hat-trick as Barca win 50th win in a row
+Oshoala hits hat-trick as Barca win 50th game in a row

 Last updated on .From the section Sport Africa